SystemFw/blog/content/staging/paxos-failures.md

 ### Quorum intersection

 We saw how write repair is necessary to preserve safety, but it turns out that it's also _sufficient_.

+To see why, consider that in order for a value to be written to the WOR, a value must be written to a majority of storage servers.
+A later writer will then send a `prepare` request, also to a majority of storage servers.
+These two majorities might not be exactly the same, but any two majorities will have at least one storage server in common (or they wouldn't be majorities), which means the writer will receive the WOR value from at least one storage servers, and then adopt that value as per the write repair idea.

-In other words, if a value has been written to the WOR, *there is no way for a writer to miss it* when gathering `promise` messages from storage servers.
+In order words, because of this _quorum intersection_ property, write repair can never experience false negatives: if a value has been written to the WOR, **there is no way for a writer to miss it** when gathering `promise` messages from storage servers.

+On the other hand, it's possible that write repair will experience false positives, i.e. adopt values that were not written to the WOR but only to a minority of storage servers, so let's have a look at why that is acceptable.

+if a value has been written to the WOR
 This crucial property is a consequence of _quorum intersection_.
 Essentially, in order for a value to be written to the WOR, it has to be written to a majority of storage servers.
 Later writers also send